-- they were "really hurt."
-If the survivor says they were hurt, that should be - enough - Believe what the person tells you.
-It may have been difficult for them to talk - to you and trust you.
-Unless proven wrong harassment has happened. - 1387 Reassure - Sexual assault is NEVER the survivor's fault.
+- 1375 Sexual assault is NEVER the survivor's fault.
 No one asks to be sexually - assaulted by what they wear, say or do.
-Let the survivor know that only the - perpetrator is to blame; - The survivor needs to hear that fears, anxieties, guilt and anger are normal, - understandable and acceptable emotions; - Remember, no one ever deserves to be abused or harassed. - 1394 Be Patient - Don't press for details let the person decide how much to tell you.
-Ask them - how you can help; - Survivors have to struggle with complex decisions and feelings of powerlessness, - trying to make decisions for them may only increase that sense of powerlessness; - You can be supportive by helping them to identify all the available options and - then help them by supporting their decision making process (here refer to the - protocol). - The survivor can't just "forget it" or just move on.
-Recovery is a long term - 1403 process and each individual moves at their own pace - 1404 Encourage - 1405 Encourage the survivor to seek medical attention, report the assault, and or - contact a professional if needed.
+Let the survivor know that only the - perpetrator is to blame; - 1378 The survivor needs to hear that fears, anxieties, guilt and anger are normal, - understandable and acceptable emotions; - Remember, no one ever deserves to be abused or harassed. - 1381 Be Patient - Don't press for details let the person decide how much to tell you.
+Ask them - 1383 how you can help; - Survivors have to struggle with complex decisions and feelings of powerlessness, - trying to make decisions for them may only increase that sense of powerlessness; - You can be supportive by helping them to identify all the available options and - then help them by supporting their decision making process (here refer to the - protocol). - The survivor can't just "forget it" or just move on.
+Recovery is a long term - 1390 process and each individual moves at their own pace - 1391 Encourage - Encourage the survivor to seek medical attention, report the assault, and or - contact a professional if needed.
 Remember, the survivor must ultimately make - the decision as to what to do.
 They are the experts in their own lives.
 Don't - push.
-Remember, support their choices no matter what they decide. - 1409 Respect Privacy Confidentiality - Don't tell others what the survivor tells you.
-Let the individual decide who
+Remember, support their choices no matter what they decide. - 1396 Respect Privacy Confidentiality - Don't tell others what the survivor tells you.
+Let the individual decide who - they will tell.
+It is important not to share information with others who are not - involved; - 1400 If you do need to share information for their safety, get permission by letting - them know what you will share and with whom it will be shared; ie. the rest of - contact points in case of a formal complaint